shaunliew/weather_mcp/README.md

 1. **301 Redirects**: If you see 301 status codes, make sure `follow_redirects=True` is set in the HTTP client
 2. **SmolAgents Integration**: Ensure you use `[*tool_collection.tools]` to properly unpack tools for SmolAgents
 3. **Security Warning**: For SmolAgents, you must acknowledge the security implications with `trust_remote_code=True`
+4. **UV Installation**: If you have issues with uv, make sure you have the latest version installed

 ### Getting Logs